 Net metering has been implemented so that both generator and own consumption of the production unit are metered by the same meter.
 This is illustrated in the Figure 7 below.
-In this case, the meter is a so called two-way meter and it is possible to measure energy in both directions.
+In this case, the meter is a so-called two-way meter and it is possible to measure energy in both directions.
 If production energy exceeds the own consumption, it is reported as production.
-If there is no production during an imbalance settlement period, the own consumption will be reported as consumption (consumption type: PU Own Consumption) and handled in the consumption balance.
+If there is no production during an imbalance settlement period, the own consumption will be reported as consumption (consumption type: PU Own Consumption).